 Unrivaled Outdoor Shopping & Dining

-The design of The Village La Jolla, Del Mar Plaza, Horton Plaza Mall, and other shopping centers in San Diego take full advantage of the great California weather by immersing shoppers in a unique open air shopping experience.
+The design of The Village La Jolla, Del Mar Plaza, Westfield UTC, and other shopping centers in San Diego take full advantage of the great California weather by immersing shoppers in a unique open-air shopping experience.

 Due to the close proximity to the ocean, beach cities in San Diego offer many “on the water” dining opportunities.
 Some of our favorites include: